Canada's International Investment Position (IIP)

 Data are collected directly from survey respondents, extracted from administrative files and derived from other Statistics Canada surveys and/or other sources.

-- Bank of Canada and the Office of the Superintendent of Financial Institutions (supplementary administrative sources provided by financial institutions)
+- Bank of Canada (geographical distribution of assets and liabilities of Canadian banks; official international reserves) and the Office of the Superintendent of Financial Institutions (supplementary administrative sources provided by financial institutions)

 - Citizenship and Immigration Canada (number of landed immigrants)